 I also disagree with Polly.
 We spent 26 days in Medellín and surrounding areas this year.
 The people there are remarkably friendly and the tourist areas are comfortable.
 I can't speak to late night activities because we were always home by 11.
 Every taxi we used was also friendly (even though some taxis don't seem to know their own city well... addresses are confusing).
 We loved it there and will be returning.
-Loc is right too, if you know even a little Spanish you will have a much better experience.
-9 months agoAnswered by Daniel via WorldNomads.com
+Loc is right too, if you know even a little Spanish you will have a much better experience. about 1 year agoAnswered by Daniel via WorldNomads.com

 Sure, medellin is safe.
 Turn off your tv and stop believing in soap óperas or sensacionalista media when they still speak about cocaine and war.
 There is war in everywhere, that is natural to capitalism.
 So, come to visit all colombia and enjoy the tropic and its diversity.
 Do not forget my friend, that tropics do not mean that the weather is warm and sunny permanently.
 We have different thermal floors.
-So research a little before going a place wearing shorts.
-9 months agoAnswered by andres via WorldNomads.com
+So research a little before going a place wearing shorts. about 1 year agoAnswered by andres via WorldNomads.com

 I was in Medellin as a solo female traveller in 2010 and didn't have any problems.
 I didn't go out at night so can't speak to that.
 I stayed in El Poblado (an upscale neighbourhood) and visited around there as well as downtown, which are the places most travellers go.
 Up the sides of the hills are poorer neighbourhoods and I took the teleferico up to one of these one day (mostly to try out the teleferico).
 I got off into this very ramshackle place where I was the only tourist and instantly felt uncomfortable, so I didn't venture very far and came back down.
-I speak some Spanish and I'm sure that helped.
-9 months agoAnswered by Marie via WorldNomads.com
+I speak some Spanish and I'm sure that helped. about 1 year agoAnswered by Marie via WorldNomads.com